Tuesday, February 9, 2010

 Carnation® (25% M.F.)

-In medium microwaveable bowl with lid, nuke chocolate and cream 2 minutes.
+In double boiler, melt chocolate with cream.
 Stir to combine well.
-Stir in Da Vinci® Sugar Free Kahuli Caffe or B-52 Syrup, if using.
-If using as a frosting, refrigerate or briefly freeze sauce, until it has a firmer consistency and spreads easily.
+Stir in Da Vinci® Sugar Free Kahuli Caffe or B-52 Syrup, if using. *If using as a frosting, refrigerate or briefly freeze sauce, until it has a firmer consistency and spreads easily.

 Helpful Hints: Use warm chocolate sauce for dipping fruits or as a topping for ice cream.
 This would make an awesome topping for a cheesecake or pour over a crust and then add a pie or cheesecake filling.